 This blog is all about Us, You and Me, and the current COVID-19 virus that's spreading across our world.
 Because ... we’ve all got horses, and probably dogs, cats, chooks, kids et-al to care for, so we need to stay well for them.

-You may not know it yet (we were literally about to announce it in the next couple of weeks once we've moved into our new facility) but we have a sister company, doing what we already do for horses but for us humans ;-) )Meet BotanicalYOU - https://botanicalyou.co.uk/.
+You may not know it yet (we were literally about to announce it in the next couple of weeks once we'd moved into our new offices, which Covid has now put paid to) but we have a sister offshoot, doing what we already do for horses but for us humans 😊)

-Why I’m mentioning it a little early is because BotanicalYOU has a huge range of organic and biodynamic tinctures, many of which are antiviral, which means if you’re looking for some sort of protection at the moment, this may suit.
+Why I’m mentioning it is because we have a lovely range of organic and biodynamic tinctures, many of which are antiviral, which means if you’re looking for some sort of protection at the moment, this may suit.
 And the beauty of tinctures is that if you can’t stomach a herbal tea, tinctures are incredibly easy to get down, just a couple of droppersfull 2-3 times/day.

 Either way, I figured there was never a better time to put together a Natural Herbals Antivirals blog which might give us all – literally - food for thought, because unlike prescription meds, antiviral herbs often have little to no side-effects.
 I’m sure many of us already have a couple of handy antiviral herbs in the kitchen, i.e. oregano and garlic, for when we’re rustling up a pasta sauce - both can be traced back as early as Ancient Egypt as being powerful anti-viral medicine.